selimslab/selimslab.github.io/_posts/notes/phil/books/2020-6-21-the-mamba-mentality.md

 ---
 layout: post
-title:  The Mamba Mentality
+title:  The Mamba Mentality of Kobe
 tags: books
 category: notes/philosophy
 ---

 Kobe Bryant's brilliant book on his life and work

-The mentality includes

-* to respect yourself
+It is a mentality of growth, courage, respect, discipline, and hard work

-* to respect your craft
+* Respecting yourself, and your craft.
-* aiming to be the best
-* doing the hard work to be the as best as you can
+* Aiming to be the best and doing the hard work to be the as best as you can.
-* learning from your mistakes
-* learning from others mistakes
-* picking up the best ideas and techniques of others and to include them in your game
+* Learning from mistakes and successes of others, picking up the best ideas and techniques and including them in your game.
-* meeting a challenge head on, not backing off
+* Meeting a challenge head on, not backing off
-* not to despair, to be hopeful and fight back
+* Not to despair, to be hopeful and fight back
-* to be a good human being beyond being successful at your craft
+* To be a good human being beyond being successful at your craft